 Emergencies: Call 911 or go to a hospital’s emergency department, preferably NYU Langone Medical Center, 550 1st Avenue (between 30th and 33rd Street) in Manhattan; you may call me, or have the physician in the emergency room call me, at 917-363-8978 once you are in a safe place.

-Phone Calls and Videoconferencing: I provide services face-to-face only.
+Phone Calls and Videoconferencing: I provide services face-to-face only for initial assessments, but do provide telepsychiatric services for ongoing appointments, as appropriate.

 Email: I prefer email for administrative contacts, such as scheduling appointments, requesting refills, etc. You can reach me by email at firstname.lastname@example.org.
 I recommend caution when transmitting information you wish to remain strictly confidential via email and other electronic means.
 Once we have a formal treatment relationship, I will establish encrypted email with you free of charge if you do not have your own method of doing so.